jiawei-zhang-a/Pendulum-beta/doc/DOCUMENTATION.md

     should find a way to deduce that the statement is defining b.

 The first case is trivial, generating a single expression in the root of the statement tree corresponding to the label that the user specified.
 The second is trickier.
 Its statement tree will look something like this: `[expression1, expression2]`.
-This gives Core the possibility to figure out on itself what the expression is trying to define, and assign the label automatically.
+This gives Core the responsibility to figure out on itself what the expression is trying to define, and assign the label automatically.
 The interpretation currently follows these procedures:
 * Check whether the left expression consists of a single variable.